Creamy layer: Application on SC/ST quota

 The 'creamy layer' categorisation was meant only for the OBCs until 30 September 2018 but now is also applied to the Scheduled Castes and Scheduled Tribes.
 It was argued that it is not on an economic basis rather on the basis of untouchability or backwardness.
 This applied only to reservations in promotion and the rest remain the same.
 In December 2019, the Central Government appealed in the Supreme Court against the previous order of applicability of creamy layer to the SC/ST quota.
 In August 2024, the Supreme Court made a ruling that states must identify and exclude the creamy layer within the SCs/STs from receiving reservation benefits, as the concept of the creamy layer undermines equality considerations and ensures that reservation benefits reach the economically and socially disadvantaged.
 Union Government of India said that as per Babasaheb Dr B. R. Ambedkar's Constitution there cannot be any creamy layer in SC and ST Reservation and therefore it will not be implemented.
 Union Government took this decision because Discrimination with SC and ST communities does not happen on the basis of economic conditions.

+2026 Supreme Court judgment on parental salary

+On 11 March 2026, a Supreme Court bench of Justices P. S. Narasimha and R. Mahadevan decided Union of India v.
+Rohith Nathan (2026 INSC 230), appeals by the Union against candidates who had cleared the Civil Services Examination but had been classified by the Department of Personnel and Training as belonging to the OBC creamy layer on the basis of their parents' income under the Income/Wealth Test.
+The court held that creamy-layer status cannot be decided on income alone and that the status and category of the parent's post under the 1993 Office Memorandum must also be considered.
+It also held that the clarificatory letter of 14 October 2004, which applied the income test where equivalence of posts had not been established, could not override the 1993 memorandum.

+The Union later applied to the court to clarify the temporal operation of the judgment.
+It asked that the ruling apply prospectively, invoking Article 142, and sought two years to establish equivalence of posts and to formulate a uniform mechanism for determining creamy-layer status where equivalence has not been established.
+It said that retrospective application could affect recruitments and admissions already made, and separately sought permission to finalise service allocation for 958 candidates recommended by the Union Public Service Commission from the Civil Services Examination 2025.
+On 24 September 2026 the bench reserved its orders on the application.